 Shan (2022) analyzed a trial that randomly assigned 620 undergraduate students at a Swiss university enrolled in introductory economics classes to four-person study groups.
 Women students randomly assigned to male-majority study groups were 10 percentage points more likely to drop the course, a large effect relative to the class average 11% dropout rate.
 Women students randomly assigned to male-majority study groups also reported lower post-treatment estimates of the proportion of women who study economics, had lower expectations about their future achievements in economics, and interacted less with their study group members.

-Because the incidence of sexual harassment appears to be higher while reporting rates are lower in male-dominated workplaces, increases in the numbers of women in economics may increase reporting and reduce the incidence of sexual harassment in the discipline (Dahl and Knepper 2021, Folke and Rickne 2022).
-Increases in the numbers of women in senior positions in economics may increase the likelihood of discipline for perpetrators of sexual harassment, further reducing the incidence of harassment in the discipline (Adams-Prassl et al 2022).
-Because victims of sexual harassment are more likely to exit workplaces, reductions in sexual harassment in economics may in turn support further increases in the numbers of women in the discipline (Adams-Prassl et al 2022, Batut et al 2022, Folke and Rickne 2022).
-Interventions that directly reduce sexual harassment in economics, for example by shielding reporters of misconduct from retaliation, may also increase the representation of women in the discipline (Boudreau et al 2022).
+Because the incidence of sexual harassment appears to be higher while reporting rates are lower in male-dominated workplaces, increases in the numbers of women in economics and mathematics may increase reporting and reduce the incidence of sexual harassment in these disciplines (Dahl and Knepper 2021, Folke and Rickne 2022).
+Increases in the numbers of women in senior positions in economics and mathematics may increase the likelihood of discipline for perpetrators of sexual harassment, further reducing the incidence of harassment in the discipline (Adams-Prassl et al 2022).
+Because victims of sexual harassment are more likely to exit workplaces, reductions in sexual harassment in economics and mathematics may in turn support further increases in the numbers of women in the discipline (Adams-Prassl et al 2022, Batut et al 2022, Folke and Rickne 2022).
+Interventions that directly reduce sexual harassment in economics and mathematics, for example by shielding reporters of misconduct from retaliation, may also increase the representation of women in the discipline (Boudreau et al 2022).